JackieGH/cse15l-lab-reports/remote-access-tutorial.md

 <img src="./images/resultsloggedin2.png">

 #
-When redirected, make sure to enter your course-specific username, NOT your general username!
+When redirected, make sure to enter your course-specific username, NOT your general username! <br>
-Note: Resetting passwords requires a minimum of 15-60 min before a successful login.
+Note: Resetting passwords requires a minimum of 15-60 min before a successful login!

 <img src="./images/enteruser.png">